idebeijer/kubert/docs/kubert_exec.md

 ```
       --dry-run            Show which contexts would be used without executing the command
   -h, --help               help for exec
-  -n, --namespace string   Namespace to use for all contexts
+  -n, --namespace string   Namespace to use for all contexts (default "default")
   -p, --parallel           Execute commands in parallel across all contexts
       --regex              Use regex pattern matching instead of glob-style wildcards
 ```